Home

 But what is reggae and where did it come from?

-Reggae is a rich music genre that defines Jamaican traditional music and gives base to many others including R&B, American Ska and Mento, which was made famous and brought to the international canvas by these amazing Jamaican reggae musician.
+Reggae is a rich music genre that defines Jamaican traditional music.
+It gives base to many others including R&B, American Ska and Mento, which was made famous and brought to the international canvas by these amazing Jamaican reggae musician.

 Bob Marley